 If using a hand pump, make sure you use the correct mode.
 Some hand pumps have two modes: “high volume” and “high pressure.”
 Begin on the “high volume” setting, then switch to “high pressure” once it becomes more difficult to manually operate the hand pump.

 Regardless of the type of pump, keep an eye on your air pressure the entire time you are pumping.
 Your pump may have a pressure gauge, making this process simple.
 Otherwise, you should manually check the pressure at intermittent intervals.
 You can also squeeze on the tire to see how firm it feels.
 It should be taut but have a slight give so that it doesn’t pop.

 Once the tire has been filled to its optimal air pressure level, remove the pump from the nozzle vertically in one smooth motion.
 It is normal to lose a little air in this process.
 Minimize the amount of air released, but do not worry about losing a small amount from the bike valve.

 If you have a Presta valve, securely twist the valve back into a closed position with your hand.
 Do not strip or overtighten if using pliers.
 You should no longer hear a “hiss” of air being released.

 Step 10: Replace Valve Cap

 Locate the plastic valve cap, and reattach it to the tire’s valve.
 Make sure everything is securely in place to protect the valve from damage.
 At this point, you may also want to do one final inspection of the pressure, valve, and tire to ensure you run into no problems when you get your bike back onto the road or dirt.

 Once you’ve placed the cap back on the valve, you have successfully completed the process.
 In just a few short minutes, you bike is road ready!

-Now you know how to use a bike pump!
+Now you know how to pump a bike tire!